Antidepressants

 What is the proper way to discontinue antidepressants after successful treatment?

 Do not stop medication abruptly.
 A gradual tapering plan should be discussed with your doctor.
-Stopping certain drugs (like SSRIs) too quickly can cause withdrawal symptoms such as dizziness and increased anxiety.
+Stopping certain drugs too quickly (like SSRIs) can cause withdrawal symptoms such as dizziness and increased anxiety.
 After successful treatment, the doctor will determine the appropriate duration of maintenance therapy, usually ranging from 6 months to several years.

 How can I tell if I need to adjust the dose or switch medications during treatment?